wekeo/wekeo4training/training_coastal_interactions_2024/Jupyter_Notebooks_WEkEO_Coastal_Interactions/Readme.txt

 Step 3: Verify that the project folder and all its contents have been successfully moved to the new location.

 After completing these steps, you can run the project in its new location.

+Finally:
+Use the "wekeolab" kernel.
+It is available via the Earth Observation Tools server.
+If you want to change server, go to the top of the JupyterHub in File->Hub Control Panel, then stop your server and restart it.